DarkSZChao/MMWave_Radar_Human_Tracking_and_Fall_detection/README.md

 # Millimeter-Wave Radar-Based Multi-Human Tracking and Fall Detection System

 ## Overview
-This repository contains the implementation and resources for our **Millimeter-Wave Radar-Based Indoor Tracking and Fall Detection System**, leveraging **three Millimeter-Wave radars from Texas Instruments**.
-Our system is designed to non-intrusively track multiple humans and detect falls in real time, addressing challenges such as mobility inconvenience, lighting conditions, and privacy issues inherent in wearable or camera-based systems.
+This repository contains the implementation and code resources for our paper: **Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection** (link: https://doi.org/10.3390/s24113660).
+The study explores an indoor system that employs Millimeter-Wave radars to track multiple humans and detect falls in real time.
+By integrating signals from non-intrusive radars, our framework addresses challenges such as mobility inconvenience, lighting conditions, and privacy issues inherent in wearable or camera-based systems.

 ### Key Features
-- **Multi-Human Tracking**: Tracks up to three humans simultaneously with high precision.
+- **Multi-Human Tracking**: Tracks multiple humans simultaneously with high precision.
 - **Real-Time Fall Detection**: Accurately predicts and classifies human body statuses, including falls.
 - **Advanced Signal Processing**: Employs Dynamic DBSCAN clustering and innovative feedback loops for enhanced accuracy.
 - **Privacy and Accessibility**: Operates without cameras or wearables, ensuring non-intrusive monitoring.

----

-## Abstract
-This study explores an indoor system for tracking multiple humans and detecting falls, employing **Millimeter-Wave radars**.
-Our framework integrates signals from multiple radars to track positions and predict body statuses in real time.
-Key contributions include:
-- Evaluation of radar characteristics, including resolution, interference, and coverage.
-- Introduction of Dynamic DBSCAN clustering based on signal energy levels.
-- Development of a probability matrix for target tracking and fall detection.
-- Implementation of a feedback loop for noise reduction.

-Through extensive evaluation (300+ minutes, ~360,000 frames), our prototype system achieves:
-- **Precision**: 98.9% for single-target tracking, 96.5% for two targets, 94.0% for three targets.
-- **Fall Detection Accuracy**: 96.3%.
+Camera module in the project is just for ground truth.

 ---